-SOAS University of London Master funding for Developing Countries in UK, 2020
+SOAS University of London Master Scholarship for Developing Countries in UK, 2020

 This scholarship is aimed primarily at candidates who are nationals of Afghanistan, Syria, Iran, Iraq, Palestine territories (West Bank and Gaza) living in their country of origin.